 All submitted and accepted writing fully remains the property of the writer, even after publication and they are free to reproduce their accepted works in other outlets.

 - This site does not use a hyphenated form of Asian American under any context.
 This site encourages precise usage of terminology: use “Asian American” (not AA/PI) when you mean to refer only to the Asian American community.
 If you are referring only to Asian American ethnic subgroups, be more specific with your terminology there, too.

 - This site supports footnotes, and encourages their use where appropriate.
 However, for routine citations, please format your document to incorporate in-text hyperlinks to make for easier publication and online reading.

-- If your post relies upon a lot of hyperlinks and/or text formatting, I encourage you to separately email me an attached Word document or a cloud-hosted shared Word or Docs document.
+- If your post relies on a lot of hyperlinks and/or text formatting, I encourage you to separately email an attached Word document or a cloud-hosted shared Word or Docs document.

-If you are interested in contributing to this blog or if you have more questions about writing guidelines, please fill out this form or contact me directly by email.
+If you have more questions about writing guidelines, please fill out this form or contact me directly by email.

-Acceptance and publication of a piece of writing does not necessarily mean I condone or endorse the content of that published work, and guest writing is not necessarily representative of the viewpoints of Reappropriate.
+Submitted pieces will undergo an editing process prior to acceptance for publication.
+Acceptance and publication of a piece of writing is not necessarily an endorsement of the content of that published work, and guest writing is not necessarily representative of the viewpoints of Reappropriate.